 The Company is an investment holding company.
-The principal activities of the Company and its subsidiaries (the "Group") are the manufacture and trading of electronic products, plastic moulds, plastic and other components for electronic products, the trading of biodiesel products and the provision of energy efficient gas stoves, and the provision of energy saving business solutions.
+The principal activities of the Company and its subsidiaries (the "Group") are the manufacture and trading of electronic products, plastic moulds, plastic and other components for electronic products.
 The address of the Company's registered office is Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman KY1-1111, Cayman Islands and its principle place of business is Unit 408, 4/F, Citicorp Centre, 18 Whitfield Road, Hong Kong.

-The Group is controlled by Profit International Holdings Limited (incorporated in the British Virgin Islands), which owns 46.48% of the Company's issued shares as at 31 December 2022 (2021: 46.48%).
+The Group is controlled by Profit International Holdings Limited (incorporated in the British Virgin Islands), which owns 46.48% of the Company's issued shares as at 31 December 2023 (2022: 46.48%).
 In the opinion of the Directors, the Company's ultimate holding company is Profit International Holdings Limited and the ultimate controlling party is Mr. Lam Yin Kee.